seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 As things but done by chance.

 **CLEOPATRA**
-Sole sir o’ the world,
+Sole sir o' the world,
 I cannot project mine own cause so well
 To make it clear; but do confess I have
 Been laden with like frailties which before